WasabiMushyPeas/E28-Turbo/README.md

 ### ECU Tuning

 The ECU will be tuned by me using TunerStudio.
-See the [Tuning](https://github.com/WasabiMushyPeas/E28-Turbo/tree/main/car-ECU-Tune) section for more information.
+See the [Tuning](https://github.com/WasabiMushyPeas/E28-Turbo/tree/main/car-ECU-Tune) or the [tuning file]() section for more information.

-Here are some notes:

 ### ECU Sensors

 Some sensors that have not been mentioned in the other sections are the CLT Crank Position Sensor.
 The GM Closed Element CLT is a good choice for this build however the stock E38/E30 CLT works too.
-The GM Crank Position Sensor is a good choice for this build.